 Walking is easy, inexpensive, amazingly good for you, and has few undesirable side effects.
 Yet it is all too often overlooked when people consider which form of exercise is best for them.

-The results surprised even JoAnn Manson, MD, MPH, DrPH, and she is supposed to know all about the subject.
+The results surprised even JoAnn Manson, MD, MPH, DrPH, despite her extensive knowledge about the subject.
 "No, I didn't realize just how effective walking was," says Dr. Manson, the co-director of women's health at Boston's Brigham and Women's Hospital and an associate professor of medicine at Harvard Medical School.
 "We always knew that walking was effective, but after looking at the results, I am surprised that walking is not readily adopted by more people."

 "The benefits of walking are just not well appreciated," says Dr. Manson.
 "There is still a misperception among the public that in order to achieve any health benefit, you have to exercise vigorously or be a marathon runner.
 And that is just not true."

-There are numerous benefites to walking.
+There are numerous benefits to walking.
 Here are a few of them:

 Although walking is safe and dependable, do not start any sort of exercise regimen without first consulting your doctor.
 Once you have received a clean bill of health, keep these points in mind.

-Keep in mind, especially if you are just starting to walk, that you have to come back from where you have walked.
+Keep in mind, especially if you are just starting to walk, that you have to come back to your starting point.
 Make sure you can cover the entire distance comfortably, and not just the first part of it.

 It not only makes the time go faster, but the companionship makes it easier to go walking on the days when the last thing you feel like doing is exercising.